CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 ### Default

-If more than one Revision is created for an Item, one has to be checked as 'Default.'
-This revision will be put by default in all revision fields on a document to which a related Item is added.
+When multiple Revisions exist for an Item, one must be marked as "Default."
+This default Revision will automatically populate all Revision fields in documents where the related Item is added.

 ### Default for MRP

-The field 'Default for MRP' is defined within the Bill of Materials form to determine which revision is the default for MRP planning purposes.
+The "Default for MRP" field is set within the Bill of Materials form to designate the primary Revision used for MRP planning.

-If 'Default for MRP' is grayed out, please create a Bill of Materials with a required Item Code and Revision.
-Reload the Item Details form.
+If the "Default for MRP" field is grayed out, ensure that a Bill of Materials exists for the required Item Code and Revision.
+Then, reload the Item Details form.

-ProcessForce revisions behave in the same manner as SAP:
+ProcessForce Revisions follow the same behavior as SAP:

 - if both dates are empty – revision is valid all the time,
 - if Valid From date is set up – revision is valid from this data,
 - if Valid To date is set up – revision is valid to this date,
 - if both dates are set up – revision is valid between these dates.

-Four different statuses may be assigned to one revision:
+Revisions can have one of four statuses:

 - Active – revision is set and ready to work with
 - Being Phased Out – is being prepared and is not ready to be used